Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/2023-spaceship-design.md

 - 1 bar of fixed length
 - 3 pin supports, two of which must be connected to the ground
 - 1 linear actuator chosen from this <a href="https://www.tolomatic.com/wp-content/uploads/2022/05/2700-4000_29_IMA_cat.pdf">catalog</a>
-- All components and supports are rigid
+- Part 1: all components and supports are rigid

 My chosen design: